SBF’s Side of the Story

 A. Something approximating that, yes.

-ROUTE 1 WAS LEGITIMATE: ALAMEDA’S “PRIVILEGES” HELPED THE EXCHANGE TO FUNCTION AND WERE NOT ABUSED — ALAMEDA NEVER BORROWED MORE THAN WAS PERMISSIBLE
+THE FIRST ROUTE WAS LEGITIMATE: ALAMEDA’S “PRIVILEGES” HELPED THE EXCHANGE TO FUNCTION AND WERE NOT ABUSED — ALAMEDA NEVER BORROWED MORE THAN WAS PERMISSIBLE

 Why were special features added to Alameda’s account?